Thanks for being with us!

-We are now accepting session proposals for the main festival program.
-Anyone can propose Seed Sessions, Field Trips, and Microtalks, and we received over 300!
+We accepted session proposals for the main festival program.
+Anyone could propose Seed Sessions, Field Trips, and Microtalks, and we received over 300!

 For guidance on what to submit, see the Session Submission Guidance, which is available in various languages.
 Most sessions will be recorded for later on-demand playback.
 Not sure what kind of proposal to make?
 You can catch the vibe of the festival by checking out our previous TNOC Summit event.

 Call For Artists

-We are also welcoming arts proposals.
-Our FRIEC curators invite festival submissions from artists, musicians, filmmakers, performers, arts organizations, and others working with arts and urban ecology.
+We also welcomed arts proposals.
+Our FRIEC curators invited festival submissions from artists, musicians, filmmakers, performers, arts organizations, and others working with arts and urban ecology.

 We will review submissions for artworks, performances, films, interventions, stories, and artist-led sessions about cities and nature that resonate with the theme: radical imagination with nature and all people.

 Registration is closed!

 We want to keep the barriers to participation low.
 Modest registration fees are meant to facilitate broad participation.
 Full access is given to all sessions.

 $25 USD (before 10 February)